hercules42/drl4tp/README.md

-Solving the Thinnest Pat Problem with RL and Hygergarp Neural Networks
+Solving the Thinnest Path Problem with RL and Hygergraph Neural Networks